junxit/us-congress-bills-116/metadata.md

 - 2019-10-28 — Introduced in House
 - 2019-10-28 — Introduced in House
 - 2019-10-28 — Referred to the House Committee on Oversight and Reform.
+- 2020-03-04 — Committee Consideration and Mark-up Session Held.
+- 2020-03-04 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-09-30 — Committee on Oversight and Reform discharged.
+- 2020-09-30 — Committee on Oversight and Reform discharged.
+- 2020-09-30 — Considered by unanimous consent. (consideration: CR H5072)
+- 2020-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-30 — Mr. Connolly asked unanimous consent to discharge from committee and consider.
+- 2020-09-30 — On passage Passed without objection. (text: CR H5072)
+- 2020-09-30 — Passed/agreed to in House: On passage Passed without objection.